umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

   nucleation near the metastability limit, where solidification can occur on the nanosecond or even picosecond timescale [5–7] — regimes where the critical cluster is exceedingly small and for which an atomistic extension of classical nucleation theory (CNT) is required."
+- "Shubnikov visualized a crystal as a developing object with an inherent hierarchy of internal structures and symmetries that are included in another hierarchy—that of a system of more general Shubnikov and his ideas in modern crystallography objects with regard to which the symmetries of a crystal are dissymmetries [9,10]" [25]
+-

 ##### Self-organization